by Thomas Letan & Chris Pinnock

 Introduction

 A rollup is a means of processing transactions away from the main blockchain, “rolling them up” and injecting them back later.
-Tezos’s new upgrade Mumbai will bring the smart rollup feature to mainnet.
+Tezos’s upgrade Mumbai introduced the smart rollup feature to mainnet.
 A smart rollup is a rollup managed by a WebAssembly (Wasm) program, and can be used to implement a wide variety of use cases.

 Applications include: